 The District has worked to structure its current debt to allow for a stable \$0.75/\$100 of assessed valuation levy for debt service for the full term of our debt obligations.
 This is based on very conservative growth of 2.5% each two year assessment period.
 This constant \$0.75 debt service levy allows district taxpayers to have stability over time related to their tax bills due to the district.

-The Debt Service Fund budget is projected to decrease by \$1,690,487.
-The 2018-19 budget for the Debt Service fund includes \$3,300,000 in principal and \$2,017,976 in interest.
+The Debt Service Fund budget is projected to increase slightly by \$419,000.
+The 2019-20 budget for the Debt Service fund includes \$3,825,000 in principal and \$1,918,976 in interest.

 Debt Service Schedule